Echnics/Perfume-Genie-ESPhome/README.md

 ![Alt text](images/perfumegenieespmodule.jpeg)

 Pins:
-- IO4 is for PWM tho fan(Blue wire).
+- IO4 is for PWM to fan(Blue wire).
 - IO15 is for LED (WS2812).
 - IO16 is for the Connect button.
 - IO3 is for the button at the rear.